Orange Ginger Blueberry Tahini Chickpea Flour Muffins (Vegan)

 6. Dice the crystallized ginger very finely.
 Add the ginger and the blueberries to the batter and gently fold them in.

-7. Spoon the batter into the muffin liners, distributing it evenly between all 12, then bake for 20-25 minutes until a cake tester comes out clean.
+8. Bake the muffins for 20-25 minutes, until a cake tester comes out clean.
 Remove the muffins from the pan and cool completely.

 Leave a Comment